Select Page

 • Sent to the governor May 22: SB 1471 (Bettencourt/Noble) requires TEA to subscribe to the criminal history clearinghouse and authorizes the agency to obtain from any law enforcement or criminal justice agency all criminal history record information and all records contained in any closed criminal investigation file that relate to a specific applicant for employment or current or former employee of certain entities, including a private school that is accredited by an accrediting agency that is a member of the Texas Private School Accreditation Commission.

-• Sent to the governor May 16: SB 1506 (Hughes/Clardy) requires TEA to post a form on the agency’s website that can be used by parents for submitting a seizure management and treatment plan to districts and specifies what information should be collected on the form.
+• Signed by governor and effective immediately: SB 1506 (Hughes/Clardy) requires TEA to post a form on the agency’s website that can be used by parents for submitting a seizure management and treatment plan to districts and specifies what information should be collected on the form.

-• Sent to the governor May 17: SB 2032 (Creighton) would allow entities to create adult charter schools like the Goodwill Excel Center pilot.
+• Signed by governor and effective immediately: SB 2032 (Creighton) would allow entities to create adult charter schools like the Goodwill Excel Center pilot.
 It sets a limit of 10 charter schools that can be created (in addition to those existing) to serve this purpose.

 • Filed without governor’s signature and effective September 1, 2023: SB 2069 (Bettencourt/Shaefer) reduces requirements on public schools by mandating that they post signs regarding human trafficking penalties only in conspicuous places likely to be viewed by all employees and visitors.
 The bill also removes private schools from those required to display these signs.

-• Sent to the governor May 16: SB 2124 (Creighton/Howard) requires school districts to establish an opt-out policy to enroll students who are performing in the top two quintiles (40%) on the fifth grade state standardized assessment or a local measure that includes class score and/or demonstrated proficiency in classwork, into accelerated math in sixth grade to improve chances of gaining access to Algebra I in eighth grade.
+• Signed by governor and effective immediately: SB 2124 (Creighton/Howard) requires school districts to establish an opt-out policy to enroll students who are performing in the top two quintiles (40%) on the fifth grade state standardized assessment or a local measure that includes class score and/or demonstrated proficiency in classwork, into accelerated math in sixth grade to improve chances of gaining access to Algebra I in eighth grade.

 • Sent to the governor May 22: SB 2139 (Parker/Longoria) establishes the Opportunity High School Diploma Program to provide an alternative means by which adult students enrolled in a workforce education program at a public junior college could earn a high school diploma.

-• Sent to the governor May 16: SB 2294 (Creighton/Kuempel) expands the types of institutions of higher education eligible to participate in the Texas First Early High School Completion Program and in the Texas First Scholarship Program from only an institution of higher education designated as a research university or emerging research university under the Texas Higher Education Coordinating Board’s accountability system to any public institution of higher education.
+• Signed by the governor and effective September 1, 2023: SB 2294 (Creighton/Kuempel) expands the types of institutions of higher education eligible to participate in the Texas First Early High School Completion Program and in the Texas First Scholarship Program from only an institution of higher education designated as a research university or emerging research university under the Texas Higher Education Coordinating Board’s accountability system to any public institution of higher education.
 The bill changes the authorization for a public school district or open-enrollment charter school to issue a high school diploma to a student under the Texas First Early High School Completion Program if the student meets the prescribed standards to a requirement for a district or charter school to allow a student to graduate and receive a high school diploma under the program if the student meets the standards.